siegfried/pihsi/README.md

 recognizer = Pihsi::SpeechRecognizer.new hmm: 'xxx', lm: 'yyy', dict: 'zzz'
 ```

-Recognize a string read from your audio file:
+Recognize a string read from your audio file or an object respond to #read (IO object):

 ```ruby
 recognizer.recognize data